AI Search in B2B Marketing: How ChatGPT, Google AI Mode & Perplexity Revolutionize Your SEO Strategy

 • Are your Google My Business data (name, address, phone number) consistent?

-8. AI-Max and Its Impact on B2B Marketing
+8. AI-Max and its Impact on B2B Marketing

-10. Content Strategy for AI Search: From Thought Leadership to W-Question Clusters
+8. Content Strategy for AI Search: From Thought Leadership to W-Question Clusters

 Content remains the heart of all search strategies – even in the AI world.
 However, the way content is created and structured is changing.

-1. Determine main topic: e.g., "AI Search in B2B Marketing" (our main keyword).
+1. Determine the Pillar Topic: e.g., "AI Search in B2B Marketing" (our main keyword).

-2. Identify subtopics: "B2B Sales Funnel," "Prompt Monitoring," "Generative Engine Optimization," "Local Authority," "Reviews" – each as its own sub-page or section.
+2. Identify Subtopics: "B2B Sales Funnel," "Prompt Monitoring," "Generative Engine Optimization," "Local Authority," "Reviews" – each as its own subpage or section.

-• "How does AI Search work in B2B marketing?"
+• "How does AI search work in B2B marketing?"

 • "What role do reviews play in generative search systems?"